cran/ggstatsplot/README.md

 `ggplot2` or other plotting packages) and still use `ggstatsplot` functions to display results from relevant statistical test.

-For example, in the following chunk, we will use a *pirateplot* from `yarrr` package and use `ggstatsplot` function to display the results.
+For example, in the following chunk, we will create plot (*pirateplot*) using `yarrr` package and use `ggstatsplot` function for extracting results.

 ``` r
 # for reproducibility